-In order to graduate, students who have completed first year are required to complete a strand of Minor Studies over five semesters.
+In order to graduate, students who have completed first year are required to complete a strand of Minor Studies over four semesters.

-Minor Studies subjects are offered in a range of professional areas including computing and design, illustration, photography, textile design, environmental communication, film and video design, transportation design, and design and sustainable human factors.
+Minor Studies subjects are offered in a range of professional areas including computing and design, illustration, photography, textile design, environmental communication, film and video design, transportation design, design and sustainable human futures, furniture design and design for theatre.

-Details of Minor Studies subjects to be offered in 1991 will be provided to students at the time of enrolment.
-When enrolling, students should check carefully the 1991 offerings and subject numbers as detailed on the separate overlays provided at that time.
+Details of Minor Studies subjects to be offered in 1992 will be provided to students at the time of enrolment.
+When enrolling, students should check carefully the 1992 offerings and subject numbers as detailed on the separate overlays provided at that time.